Tanuj-tj/PortfolioGenerator/README.md

 post_save.connect(profileUpdated, sender=Profile)

-* Some issue in creating profile automatically
+* Some issue in creating profile automatically(Solved)

-Rewatch the signals video
+Signals
+- Whenever a new user is created or deleted the profile is automatically created or deleted

+* Create a seperate signals.py file under user app

+* def ready(self):
+        import users.signals

+  - Create this method under app.py file to let django know about our signals.py file